Financial Aid

 The minimum standard of undergraduate enrollment, as determined by federal regulations, for full-time status is 12 credit hours per term.
 The minimum standard for part-time enrollment is six credit hours per term.

-The minimum standard for enrollment for master's and doctoral students for full-time enrollment is six credit hours per term.
-Doctoral students working on their dissertation are considered full-time students when taking credit hours per term.
+The minimum standard for enrollment for graduate and doctoral students for full-time enrollment is six credit hours per term.
+Doctoral students working on their dissertation are considered full-time students when taking three credit hours per term.

 Quantitative and Qualitative Components